ying-w/bioinformatics-figures/README.md

 bioinformatics-figures
 ======================

-Collection of scripts and examples that will help visualize bioinformatics data.
+Collection of scripts and examples that will help visualize sequencing data.
 Most of the scripts are for visualizing sequencing overlaps from ChIP-seq / DNase-seq / FAIRE-seq experiments using venn diagrams

 * [Venn Diagram examples](Venn Diagram examples/) -- Making venn diagrams in R using limma / Vennerable / VennDiagram libraries (input format conversion)